syn-4ck/pynipper-ng/README.md

 Get your credentials and put into the configuration file.

-### Pynipper modules
+### Pynipper plugins

-Pynipper-ng detects device configuration weaknesses based on modules.
-Pynipper modules checks into the network device configuration with regex if a property is set or not, and report it when this is not secure.
+Pynipper-ng detects device configuration weaknesses based on plugins.
+Pynipper plugins checks into the network device configuration with regex if a property is set or not, and report it when this is not secure.

-#### Pynipper modules summary
+#### Pynipper plugins summary

 Available plugins: [check here](src/analyze/README.md)

-#### Implements your modules
+#### Implements your plugins

-You can implements your own modules.
+You can implements your own plugins.
 You should clone the repository and create the plugins in `src/analyze/cisco/<device_type>/plugins`.
 To improve the pynipper-ng tool you can contribute adding your work :).

 To create your own plugins, follow [this guidelines](src/analyze/README.md)